owncast/owncast.github.io/docs/plugins/permissions.md

 * `owncast.users.setEnabled(id, enabled, reason?)`: enable or disable a user
 * `owncast.users.banIP(ip)`: ban an IP from joining chat

+### `users.register`

+Grants `owncast.users.register({ authId, displayName?, scopes? })`: find-or-create an authenticated Owncast user for an external identity and return its `userId`.
+The `authId` is a stable, provider-scoped identifier (e.g. `"github:583231"`); the host namespaces it by your plugin's slug, so two plugins can't collide on or spoof each other's users.

+This is how a plugin turns a third-party login (OAuth, Discord, a shared password) into a real Owncast user with an authenticated chat identity.
+On its own it neither gates the site nor issues a session: pair it with `auth.gate` to build a login gate, or use it alone to mint verified chat identities.

+### `auth.gate`

+Grants the viewer-authentication gate:

+* `owncast.auth.grantSession({ userId, ttl? })`: issue a signed session for an already-registered user (see `users.register`)
+* `owncast.auth.endSession()`: clear the current viewer's session (sign-out)
+* the optional `onAuthCheck` handler: re-validate a viewer's session on each page load

+A plugin holding `auth.gate` is an **identity provider**.
+While it is enabled, every viewer must authenticate through it before they can reach the page, the video, chat, or the API.
+Only one `auth.gate` plugin can be enabled at a time, and the gate fails closed: if the plugin is unavailable, viewers are kept out rather than let in.
+See **[Authentication](/docs/plugins/auth)** for the full model.

 ### `storage.kv`

 Grants `owncast.kv.get(key)` and `owncast.kv.set(key, value)`: a per-plugin namespaced key/value store.
 Plugins cannot read each other's keys.